srleach/spa2mqtt/README.md

 # spa2mqtt
 An experimental tool building upon community research to control Jacuzzi spas via the exposed RS485 headers on the main control board.

+This is opinionated.
+It assumes you're using MQTT and ultimately consuming this from within home assistant.

+# Warning:
+This works for my use case, and I'm making a good faith attempt at trying to get something that works for many.
+I can't take responsibility for any damage this may cause, or that you may cause when wiring things in.
+Anything really!
+A spa contains high voltage, and likely a huge potential fault current so exercise incredible caution when doing anything within it.

 Builds upon SundanceRS485 as linked below from HyperactiveJ and those inspiring that work too.

+## Usage

+1. Create a config.yml in the repository root: `cp config.yml.example config.yml`
+2. Update the variables required in the config to get connected to your tub and MQTT.
+   3. You'll need to ensure you've set up the IP address and port of the tub's RS485 converter.
+If you're using the EW11A then your port is likely to be 8899, if you're using the prolink, I believe you can still connect but I haven't got one to test.
+3. docker-compose run -d .

+## Issues
+If it doesn't work for your tub, i'd encourage you to open an issue with info.
+I'd love to make this work for a range of hardware, and if you're happy to assist by providing raw data packets from the tub, I'm happy to make an effort to try and get it to work within this framework.

+Of course, if you're able - I also welcome you to join in and contribute.
+I am not a Python developer by trade, and many of my architectural and implementation details are biased by other languages and patterns, and I am open to any positive change or suggestions.

 ## Concepts:
 - Prior implementations are tightly coupled to a board type (as currently is this)